How to Make a Cheap Dollhouse Roofing

 The first and cheapest is using the shingles for the corners.
 When gluing shingles to the corners, it leaves an unfinished look.
 I like to cut small and long slivers of shingle and glue them folded over the edges.
 Look to the picture for more detail.
 I love this finished look on the roof tower of my dollhouse.

 The second trim is the picket detail trim I used on the top of the tower.
 This is optional and can be found at almost any dollhouse site online.
-I measured and sliced the trim strips with my razor blade on both sides and then snapped the wood in two.
-Next, I painted each piece on all side and glued down with cement glue.
+I measured the trim strips on both sides.
+Then I sliced them with my razor blade.
+After that, I snapped the wood in two.
+Next, I painted each piece on all sides and glued down with cement glue.

 A third type is a 3/8″ corner wood molding.
 This type works great for gabled edged trim on the roof.
 It covers the unsightly edges of the cut shingles.
-The same holds true for roof ridge trim which covers the ridge of the roof and gives the dollhouse roofing a classic Victorian style.
+The same holds true for roof ridge trim.
+It covers the ridge of the roof.
+This gives the dollhouse roofing a classic Victorian style.
 Painted in white, it pops along the brown roof

-Like the other wooden trim, score the wood on each side and snap to your measured size, paint, and finally, glue down with cement glue.
+Similar to the other wooden trim, score the wood on each side.
+Snap it to your measured size.
+Then, paint it and finally, glue it down with cement glue.

 Cost of Dollhouse Remodel